Cobrettie/notes/topics/javascript.md

 ## Document Object Model (DOM)

-- is an object representation of all elements on a web page
+- Is an object representation of all elements on a web page

-- acts as a bridge between the content and the browser
+- Acts as a bridge between the content and the browser

-- is a tree like structure, representing the content, style, structure
+- The DOM maps out an entire page as a document, composed of a hierarchy of nodes, similar to a tree structure - representing the content, style, structure

-- is a language neutral API

-- dynamic
+- Using the DOM API, nodes can be removed, added, and replaced

 - Every DOM element is a node

+- Is a language neutral API

+- Dynamic

-- you can manipulate web pages using the DOM
+- You can manipulate web pages using the DOM

+### Updating the DOM

+- Updating the DOM usually happens in two steps
+  - first, select the element you want to update
+  - then, use desired attribute property/method to update the element

 ### DOM Important Properties and Methods

 Here are a few important DOM properties and methods
 ![DOM properties/methods](../js-images/domproperties-methods.png)

-The DOM maps out an entire page as a document composed of a hierarchy of nodes like a tree structure and using the DOMAPI nodes can be removed, added, and replaced.

 ### DOM level 1